moliver28/research-handbook/content/handbook/product/ux/ux-research-coordination/_index.md

 1. Training and support
 1. Logistics and Administration

-We have ReOps Coordinator(s) driving all of the above aspects.
-And often, Research DRIs can lead the ReOps aspects of their own projects, with a ReOps Coordinator's supervision.
+The ReOps Coordinator drives all of the above aspects.
+And often, Research DRIs can lead the ReOps aspects of their own projects, with the ReOps Coordinator's supervision.

 ## Our Strategy

-Our strategy is a living, long-term strategy, which we revisit on a regular basis and iterate to meet the UX Research's strategic needs.
 [The current ReOps strategy](https://docs.google.com/document/d/1g3_k-HNcoOQ_q0ymNd2mUz-9ytQ-qemDmv0l8PUDUVM/edit#heading=h.9j3bilag0pmg) is accessible internally only.

 In general, we adhere to 3 pillars and 1 principle.